offensive-packaging/documentation/metasploit-framework/index.md

  Console options:
-     -a, --ask                        Ask before exiting Metasploit or accept 'exit -y' -H, --history-file FILE          Save command history to the specified file -l, --logger STRING              Specify a logger to use (TimestampColorlessFlatfile, Flatfile, Stderr, Stdout, StdoutWithoutTimestamps)
+     -a, --ask                        Ask before exiting Metasploit or accept 'exit -y' -H, --history-file FILE          Save command history to the specified file -l, --logger STRING              Specify a logger to use (TimestampColorlessFlatfile, Flatfile, StdoutWithoutTimestamps, Stdout, Stderr)
          --[no-]readline
      -L, --real-readline              Use the system Readline library instead of RbReadline -o, --output FILE                Output to the specified file